What is the Michigan Statute of Limitations on Hospital Negligence Lawsuits?

 - The victim cannot procreate as a result of the negligence

 - The provider purposely concealed evidence which led to a delay of the claim.

 Under these circumstances, an extended period is granted to resolve a medical malpractice claim in Michigan.

 Children and Medical Malpractice Lawsuits

 Children who experience birth injuries, which may not be diagnosed or discovered until several years later, can file a hospital negligence lawsuit until they are 15 years old.
 The lawsuit can be brought forward by a child’s representative or legal guardian in the child’s name.

 Eileen Kroll is one of the most qualified hospital negligence lawyers in Michigan because of her unique background as a registered nurse.
-She will use her medical knowledge, along with her skills as a practiced attorney, to handle your case with diligence and determination.
-Call Cochran, Kroll, & Associates today at 1-866-MICH-LAW (1-866-642-4529).
+She will use her medical knowledge, along with her skills as a trial attorney, to handle your case with diligence and determination.